crbulakites/hum/README.md

 Hum has only one required command-line argument:
   1. the path of the \*.hum input file.

 If you only provide one argument, Hum will stream the audio to your speakers and not save any output.
-If you would like to save the audio to a WAV file, then you must provide an additional command line argument with the `-o` flag.
+If you would like to save the audio to a WAV file, then you must provide an additional command-line argument with the `-o` flag.

 To save to a WAV file, hum requires two command-line arguments:
   1. the path of the \*.hum file
-  2. `-o ` + the desired path of the \*.wav file
+  2. `-o` + the desired path of the \*.wav file

 To play the included \*.hum file, "daisy.hum," use the following command in the root directory: